theboxahaan/pipelines/README.md

 ## What is it ?
 `pipelines` is a library to help developers create async processing pipelines quickly and effortlessly.
 The motivation being -
-> The developer should only be worried about defining coroutines that do the actual processing.
+> *"The developer should only be worried about defining coroutines that **DO** the actual processing"*

 ## How does it work ?
+> *The central idea behind `pipelines` is -* ***a series of producer-consumer relationships between connected nodes***

-A processing pipeline is represented as a directed graph of nodes where each node represents a *processor*.
-Think of it like a state machine.
-Each processor has associated with it a coroutine that performs some arbitrary operation on data.
-That operation could be anything from - reversing a string, querying a database to sending raw data to a cluster for processing.
+A processing ***pipeline*** is represented as a *directed graph* of nodes where each node represents a *processor*.
+Each processor has associated with it a coroutine that performs some arbitrary operation.
+This operation could be anything, ranging from - reversing a string, querying a database to sending raw data to a cluster for processing.

 The `Plumber` class object is responsible for building ***producer-consumer*** connections between different `Processor`'s.
 It creates the pipeline based on an input graph and instantiates the `Processor`s.